blueOkiris/New-Super-Chunks/README.md

 ### Linux (x64)

-In a terminal run `export PublishSingleFile=true && dotnet publish -c Release -r linux-x64 && mv ./bin/Release/netcoreapp3.1/linux-x64/publish/New\ Super\ Chunks ./`
+In a terminal run `export PublishSingleFile=true && dotnet publish -c Release -r linux-x64 && mv ./bin/Release/netcoreapp3.1/linux-x64/publish/New\ Super\ Chunks ./ && sudo rm -rf /var/tmp/.net`

 Then there will be a binary called 'New Super Chunks'